craig-davis/craig-davis.github.io/_posts/2020-06-30-Marble-Machine-Parts-List-and-Motors.markdown

 ### Paint or finish your base board first
 I started tinkering with a board and began building a prototype.
 I got too far into it to turn back, and just kept going.
 It was a hassle sanding and applying finish around my support legs.
 I should have applied [polyuerathane finish][polyurethane] first!

+### This is really quite forgiving!
+If you tend to the small details at first, I think you'll find there's a larger margin of error than you might expect.
+The balls will roll over uneven joints, blobs of solder, and will even tolerate fairly flat turns.
+Don't be intimidated and just get started!

 ## Enjoy this!